 The best safety net for the future is to take out pet insurance early on for your American Shorthair kitten before any such conditions show themselves.

 Hypertrophic Cardiomyopathy is a form of heart disease which is believed to be hereditary and is common in cats.
 The condition causes a thickening of the walls of the heart, which can lead to sudden heart failure or blood clots.

 Symptoms usually don’t appear until middle-age, so it’s important to report any changes in appetite, energy, or breathing to your vet, and to have regular check-ups.

 Hip Dysplasia is a hereditary disease that can cause your feline pain and limit their movement.
 It’s caused when the hip joint is malformed and results in grinding in the hip socket.
 Your vet can offer a variety of treatments depending on the severity of the condition.

-- American Shorthairs have been spotted in up to 80 different colours and markings although silver with black markings is one of the most common.
+- The American Shorthair cat breed has been spotted in up to 80 different colors and markings although silver with black markings is one of the most common.